NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/STEP9: Creating an AWS CodePipeline.md

 2. Open the AWS Management Console and navigate to CodePipeline.

-3. Click on "Create pipeline."
+3. Click on `Create pipeline`

 ## Pipeline settings:

-Enter a pipeline name, e.g., FirstCodePipeline.
+1. Enter a pipeline name, e.g., `MyFirstCodePipeline`

-AWS will create a service role for you; no need to create one manually.
+2. AWS will create a service role for you; no need to create one manually.

-Make sure there are no spaces in the pipeline name.
+3. Make sure there are no spaces in the pipeline name.

-Advanced settings:
+## Advanced settings:

-Choose whether to store your artifact in the default location or a custom location.
+1. Choose whether to store your artifact in the default location or a custom location.
 For this demo, use the default.

-Use the default AWS managed encryption key.
-If you have a different key, select "Customer managed key."
+2. Use the default AWS managed encryption key.
+If you have a different key, select `Customer managed key`

-Click on "Next."
+3. Click on "Next."

-Add source stage:
+##Add source stage:

-Choose the source provider as AWS CodeCommit.
+1. Choose the source provider as `AWS CodeCommit`.

-Select your repository (e.g., ASecurityGuru-NewRepo).
+2. Select your repository.

-Choose the branch (e.g., master).
+3. Choose the branch (e.g., master).

-AWS CloudWatch Events will trigger the pipeline automatically whenever there is a change.
+4. AWS CloudWatch Events will trigger the pipeline automatically whenever there is a change.

-Use the default CodePipeline format for the output artifact.
+5. Use the default CodePipeline format for the output artifact.

-Click on "Next."
+6. Click on "Next."

-Add build stage:
+## Add build stage:

-Choose the build provider as AWS CodeBuild.
+1. Choose the build provider as AWS CodeBuild.

-Select the CodeBuild project you created.
+2. Select the CodeBuild project you created.

-Click on "Next."
+3. Click on "Next."

-Add deploy stage (optional):
+## Add deploy stage (optional):

-Skip this stage since we won't be deploying in this lecture.
+1. Skip this stage since we won't be deploying in this step.

-Click on "Next."
+2. Click on "Next."

-Review the pipeline information and click on "Create Pipeline."
+3. Review the pipeline information and click on "Create Pipeline."

-The pipeline will start executing immediately.
+4. The pipeline will start executing immediately.
 You can monitor the progress on the CodePipeline dashboard.

+Great Job🕺
+Great Job!
+You've successfully created an AWS CodePipeline.
+This pipeline will automatically trigger whenever there's a change in your AWS CodeCommit repository.
+In the next step, we'll integrate Snyk within this pipeline to enhance our security checks.